longhorn/website/content/blog/kubecon-na-2020.md

 ## Survey

 As usual, during the KubeCon NA 2020, we will have a survey for the visitors of Longhorn booth.
 Every respondent will has a chance to win some cool Longhorn swags, including Longhorn logo T-Shirts.
-We will draw 10 winners per day from Oct 17th to Oct 20th.
+We will draw 10 winners per day from Nov 17th to Nov 20th.

 {{< figure src="/img/blogs/kubecon-eu-2020/tshirt.png" >}}